homeodor/DobrynyaConfigurator/README.md

  - **Develop a WEB MIDI project.** This configurator uses an elaborate system of System Exclusive (SysEx) MIDI messages to communicate with the device, and the request-respond is designed to be an asynchronous routine, kinda similar to how AJAX is handled this days, *async/await* and all.
 It’s not like there are tons of good code on the web!
 - **Learn how Dobrynya communication works.** All of the configurable MIDI controllers/instruments I know of use SysEx to talk to their host.
 Ever wanted to build your own MIDI device with complex SysEx?
 Maybe this code could be of help!
 - **Do really custom stuff with your Dobrynya.** You can totally examine the code, find some dirty secrets of the communication with Dobrynya and possibly use it to create your own custom apps and setups, such as in Cycling74’s Max.
 Care to automatically change your banks/patches on a certain event?
 It is totally possible.
+- **Check out Web HID, specifically a HF2 protocol.** There are barely ANY examples of the Microsoft’s [HF2](https://github.com/microsoft/uf2/blob/master/hf2.md) firmware upload protocol.
+Now there are.

 ## Device class, model and serial